Remain anonymous and bypass censorship on the Internet

 Table of Contents...Loading Table of Contents...

-Many countries around the world have installed software that prevents Internet users within those countries from accessing certain websites and Internet services.
-Companies, schools and public libraries often use similar software to protect their employees, students and patrons from material that they consider distracting or harmful.
-This kind of filtering technology comes in a number of different forms.
-Some filters block a site based on its IP address, while others blacklist certain domain names or search through all unencrypted Internet communication, looking for specific keywords.
+Many countries maintain infrastructure that prevents Internet users within those countries from accessing particular websites and online services.
+Businesses, schools, libraries and other institutions often rely on similar techniques to "protect" their employees, students and customers from material they consider harmful or distracting.
+This filtering technology comes in a number of different forms.
+Some filters block sites based on their IP addresses, while others blacklist particular domain names.
+Some block all services until they are added to an official whitelist, and others search through all unencrypted traffic and drop requests that include specific keywords.

 What you can learn from this guide